California drivers pay anywhere between $234 and $2,126 or more for a speeding ticket. Yikes!

 - Where you were caught speeding (e.g., construction and safety zones)

 These figures are averages and estimates, and the actual costs can be even higher.
 The court will also impose penalty assessments that can run into thousands of dollars.
+Additional fees may apply for DUI tests and other legal procedures, depending on the severity of your offense.

 Let’s see a few examples.